gis-ops/tutorials/qgis/QGIS_PluginBasics.md

 - `my_plugin_dialog_base.ui`: this is the Qt Designer file to style and build the UI, i.e. plugin window.

 - `resource.qrc`: contains the resources for Qt.
-You will only edit this file when you rename the plugin icon or you want to add additional icons. **Needs to be compiled to resources.py**.
+You will only edit this file when you rename the plugin icon or you want to add additional icons. **Needs to be compiled to resources.py** (_Note_: soon obsolete).

 Find a more detailed description below.

 ### `resources.qrc`

 That's a Qt resource file.
 Basically, it contains instructions for the Qt framework where to find which resources, e.g. plugin icons.
 Find a more detailed discussion [here](https://github.com/gis-ops/tutorials/blob/master/qgis/QGIS_QtDesigner.md#qt-resourcesqrc).
 It needs to be compiled to `resources.py` and imported in `my_plugin.py`.

+> **Note**, this will be deprecated in a future in `PyQt6`, load icons and other resources via more pythonic methods.

 ### `__init__.py`